What is B2B intent data? Types, examples, and a practical workflow

 For the practical workflow, read how to use LinkedIn for sales prospecting.
 For the signal taxonomy, read the LinkedIn intent signals field guide.

-If the answer to any of those is no, the signal may still be useful for scoring or nurture.
+If one field is missing, the signal may still be useful for scoring, advertising, research, or nurture.
 It should not automatically create outbound.
+Use the same checks when comparing B2B intent data providers by signal type.

 FAQ